Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 #### Receipts

-State changes to the Confidential Ledger are saved in a data structure called a Merkle tree.
+State changes to the confidential ledger are saved in a data structure called a Merkle tree.
 To cryptographically verify that writes were correctly saved, a Merkle proof, or receipt, can be retrieved for any transaction id.

 ```C# Snippet:GetReceipt
 Response receiptResponse = ledgerClient.GetReceipt(transactionId);